canonical/checkbox/checkbox-ng/docs/author/jobs.rst

     (mandatory) - A name for the job.
 Should be unique, an error will be generated if there are duplicates.
 Should contain characters in [a-z0-9/-].

+:summary:
+    (mandatory) - A human readable name for the job.
+This value is available for translation into other languages.
+It is used when listing jobs.
+It must be one line long, ideally it should be short (50-70 characters max).

 :plugin:

     (mandatory) - For historical reasons it's called "plugin" but it's